Featured Posts

 I have not seen the movie, but this book seems to have won many prizes.
 If it's bad, at least its small size will mean it wouldn't take long.

-Communist Manifesto by Karl Marx
+Capital (Vol. 1) by Karl Marx

 Can't have a list without a book on politics, right?
 Hopefully I can understand most of it.